 “You’ve got be kidding me,” I replied, unable to imagine doing anything of the sort with the group taking shape in front of me.
 “I haven’t played in a band since high school.”
 Fortunately George came back from somewhere right then carrying a ukulele, with a trilby perched on his head.
-“Me name’s George Formby,” he announced, in an hilarious mish-mash of Cockney and Liverpudlian.
+“Me name’s George Formby,” he announced, in a mish-mash of Cockney and Liverpudlian.
 “Lancashire born and bred.
 ‘Ere’s a little song I wrote wif me trouble and strife.”

 His version of old Formby’s “Chinese Laundry Blues” kicked off the concert.

 To my amazement, some of the crowd started to fall away as early as 2am.
 Me?
 I was going to be in ’til the bitter end.
 George himself disappeared around 3.
-But it wasn’t until Rossi led the band in a third raucous version of Rocking All Over the World — went to number three in Britain for the Quo later that year — that the show was over.
+But it wasn’t until Rossi led the band in a third raucous version of Rocking All Over the World — went to number three in Britain for the Quo later that year — that the little show was over.
 It was 4 or 5am by then.
 I hadn’t seen Mary leave and I stumbled off to find our room.
 One hallway stopped at a locked door, I guess it was private.
 I saw a lawyer lady sleeping on the floor of a bathroom, dress up around her waist, arms around the porcelain.
 I covered her with a towel.
 I wandered down another corridor completely lost and then a third until I found what looked like the right door.
 But I thought I heard George’s voice from inside the room, and maybe Mary’s laugh, too.
 Christ, I’m whacked, I thought, I don’t know where the hell I am or where the damn room is and now I’m hearing things.

 Mary found me late next morning fast asleep on a red leather sofa in the library.
 She kissed me on the cheek.
 “I’m sorry,” she said.
 I didn’t have the faintest idea what she was talking about so I just said “that’s okay.”